steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 ## Product Details

 #### Q1: What are you planning to build?

- > Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
-    * Assume your reader knows nothing about the problem domain and provide the necessary context.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 A web application that helps Mississauga Code Club (MCC) manage its employees, volunteers, and staff, while also providing parents and students with a way to track their progress at MCC.
 At MCC, there has historically been no digital method of time tracking and providing progress reports to parents and students.
 This web application aims to modernize the management system at MCC, improving productivity and efficiency to help achieve the organization's mission of helping kids and youth become technology innovators and creators.

 Essentially, this web application will be a dashboard for everyone involved with MCC.